High Heat: Life After Miami Vice

 Cons.

-The acting is awful all round
+The action is all very tame

 If you enjoyed this review, then please head over to my Patreon to support me, I offer personalized shoutouts, the ability for you to pick what I review next and full access to my Patreon exclusive game reviews.
 Check it out!